Links

 Symbiosis core smart contracts are open source and available at https://github.com/symbiosis-finance/core-contracts

 *The Symbiosis protocol works with a chosen stablecoin on every supported blockchain with one exception: SIS token on Ethereum.
-Check the section below SIS on BNB.
+Check the section below SIS on BNB

-Steps 1-7 shown in Scheme 1 and 2 are a part of each cross-chain operation.
-Please refer to the Metarouter V3 document to see the entire picture.
+Steps 1-7 shown in Schemes 1 and 2 are a part of each cross-chain operation.
+Please refer to Symbiosis Routing Contracts to see how the core smart contracts interact with each other during cross-chain operations performed via the Symbiosis protocol.

 SIS is the token of the Symbiosis protocol.
 Token holders can bridge their SIS tokens from Ethereum to the BNB chain via the Symbiosis protocol: Schemes 3, 4 below.